Burnin' for You: Reception

 The song reached No. 40 on the Billboard Hot 100, becoming the band's second and final top 40 hit after "(Don't Fear) The Reaper" reached No. 12 on the Hot 100 in 1976.
 It was Blue Öyster Cult's third song to ever chart on the Hot 100 and it would be their second to last after "Shooting Shark" peaked at No. 83 in 1984.

 "Burnin' for You" also became Blue Öyster Cult's first song to chart on Billboards newly created Top Tracks chart (now known as Mainstream Rock Songs).
 It reached No. 1 on the chart dated the week of August 22, 1981, in its eighth week on the chart.
 It was the seventh song to ever reach No. 1 on the chart, and it stayed at No. 1 for two weeks.
 "Burnin' for You" remains Blue Öyster Cult's only number-one hit on the rock charts, and one of two top ten hits ("Dancin' in the Ruins" reached No. 9 in 1986).
 The song stayed on the chart for 23 weeks.

 Record World said that it's "one of [Blue Oyster Cult's] most commercial outings to date, thanks to Eric Bloom's passionate vocals and a nifty melody."
+AllMusic wrote: "In typical Blue Öyster Cult style, this crafty hard rock tune mixes obtuse lyrics with sharp riffs to create a punchy but eccentrically witty rocker."